shashank3959/LocNet/README.md

 ## Steps

 - If using flickr data, recommend running the flickr data shuffler script first.
+- Then run flickr caption parser script that creates a json file, while combining sentence and annotation data.
 - Explore args in main.py
 - run ``` python .\main.py ```